Its-Yayo/its-yayo.github.io/about.md

 30 PRINT X + Y
 RUN
 ```
-I know it's a simple code, but it was awesome to see how high-level code is tranlated into machine code.
+I know it's a simple code, but it was awesome to see how high-level code is translated into machine code.
 Well, I started to investigate about more programming languages, the history of the computers and computer companies and recently, computing theories.
 Also, I moved on with some hardware (EPPROMs, RAMs and ROMs memories) and software stuff (Agile Software, Software Life Cycle, Testing).

 ## Current Skills
 - Basic Bash Concepts (Shell and Scripting)